A Critical Analysis of the Explanatory Letter of Condemnation by the Holy Office

 [6] No evidence is provided to support this claim, and the evidence that we do have, indicates the opposite is true.

 [7] This statement is likely referring to the Poem's description of the first sin of Adam and Eve being sexual in nature.
-It should be noted that the tradition of the Church allows for some room for interpretation of Genesis, and in fact, one of the foremost theologians of Pope John Paul II’s Theology of the Body, Christopher West, has advanced precisely this point; that the first sin of Adam and Eve was a sexual sin; a direct manifestation of their disobedience [see; "A Weed in the Garden of Eden: A Hypothesis on the Original Sin", by Christopher West].
+It should be noted that the tradition of the Church allows for some room for interpretation of Genesis, being that the creation account is largely anthropomorphic.

 In Volume I, on page 63 we read this title: “Mary may be called the second-born of the Father”: [8] an assertion repeated in the text on the following page.
 The explanation limits the meaning of this statement, thereby avoiding a heresy; but it does not eliminate the strong impression that there is a desire to construct a new Mariology [9], which easily transgresses the boundaries of convenience.

-Regarding the passage in question, however, it is important to note that the Church recognizes the Blessed Virgin as the most perfect of all creation; the New Eve; Advocate; Co-Redemptrix; and eternally predestined to be the Mother of God.
+Regarding the passage in question, however, it is important to note that the Church recognizes the Blessed Virgin as the most perfect creature in all creation, above all the angels and saints combined.
 Following this, it is correct to say that the greatest of created beings is second only to the Creator, even though the difference between the Creator and the created is infinite.
-The statement in question should not be problematic, and in fact has been articulated in similar forms by various Marian Saints (St. Louis De Montfort, St. Alphonsus De Ligouri, St. Maximilian Kolbe).
+The statement in question should not be problematic, and in fact has been articulated in similar forms by many marian saints (St. Louis De Montfort, St. Alphonsus De Ligouri, St. Maximilian Kolbe, to name a few, calling Mary the "quasi-incarnation of the Holy Spirit", the posessor of all the power of God, closer to divinity than humanity, etc.).

 "But if the Father does not rejoice in Paradise [ ... ] and if in the future Paradise should lack the living Lily [ ... ] the joy of Paradise would be diminished by half."

-Is this not another metaphor to convey the delight of God in His most perfection Creature?
 Of course the joy of paradise cannot literally be reduced by 50%.
-That is not the point.
-The greater message being conveyed in this passage appears to be; the joy of the Father--the source of all creation--consists of delighting in His creation; the Creator delighting in the created.
-And who deserves more than the Immaculate One?
-Does She not "make the Earth a paradise", being the dispenser of all grace, as the Church teaches?
-Indeed, when understood in context, there is nothing therein which is heretical.
+This is just poetic language to convey the delight of God in His most perfection Creature.
+Any well-formed Catholic should be able to see this, unless he have deep Fundamentalist Protestant roots.
+We are not literalists (we do not, for example, limit the creation account of Genesis to a literal 6-day period).
+Besides, as the Marian saints continually point out, who deserves more admiration and veneration than the Queen of Heaven?
+Does She not "make the Earth a paradise", being the "Mediatrix of all grace", as the Church teaches?
+Indeed, when understood in context, there is nothing therein which is problematic.
 In fact, there is little variance between these passages and those found in writings of the foremost Marian Saints.
+There is nothing new here.

 To finish, I refer to another strange and imprecise claim, in which it is said of the Madonna: "You, in the time in which you will remain on Earth, second to Peter "as an ecclesiastic hierarchy..”
 [11] (emphasis added – Editor).